juntylpro1/secure-enterprise/enterprise-add-accounts.md

 1. Enter a name for the account that's unique within the enterprise.
 Because it's one of many accounts, a unique, descriptive name helps you understand the purpose of the account at a glance.
 1. If you want to assign a different user as the account owner, enter their IBMid in the **Owner** field.
 The account owner has full access to manage the account.
 1. If you want to add the account to an account group, select the account group to be its parent.
 The parent that you choose determines where in the enterprise hierarchy the account exists.
+1. Turn on **Enterprise-managed IAM** to centrally manage access and security settings in the new account.
+For more information, see [Opting in to enterprise-managed IAM](/docs/secure-enterprise?topic=secure-enterprise-enterprise-managed-opt-in).
 1. Click **Create**.

 After you create the account, the account owner can log in to the account to invite other users and manage their access.